MonicaZhou125/Meng.github.io/_pages/about.md

 [08/2021] The Chinese University of Hong Kong: CUHK Vice-Chancellor’s PhD Scholarship (HK$ 1 Million).
 [03/2019] Outstanding Graduate at Unversity of Chinese Academy of Sciences.
 [02/2019] Zengwei Anxin Scholarship at Chinese Academy of Sciences, Shanghai Institute of Advanced Research (Two students per year).
-[03/2018] "three good" student at Unversity of Chinese Academy of Sciences.
+[03/2018] "Three good" student at Unversity of Chinese Academy of Sciences.

 Woring Experience
 ------